Iridium0317/LeetCode-75-Python/README.md

-# LeetCode 75 Solutions in Python
+# LeetCode 75 Solutions
-My practice for LeetCode 75 study plan.
+My solutions in Python using Jupyter Notebooks (One notebook per problem).